 Alice is noted as being Next-of-Kin on the discharge papers and her address is given as 8 Helen Street, Cardiff but on discharge Arthur states his address as 19 Blanche Street, Cardiff.
 Alice had died in 1918 a victim of the Spanish Flu pandemic that started that year.
 It is likely that NOK details were entered early in Arthur's service and 8 Helen street was where Alice and the children lived while Arthur was deployed.
 When Alice died the children were taken in by relatives, Arthur probably returned to Cardiff to live with his sister Catherine who, by now had moved to Blanche Street.

-Arthur remarried in 1921, another Alice - Alice L Davies.
-By all accounts it was not a happy marriage and Arthur and Alice are living apart when the 1939 register was undertaken.
-In 1922 Arthur had become Licencee of the White Swan in Shakespeare Street.
-Living with Arthur at The White Swan in 1939 are 2 of his daughters, Catherine (Kitty) and Lily and also his grandson Bernard Hughes, son of Violet and Billy Hughes.
+Arthur remarried early in 1921, another Alice - Alice L Davies.
+In 1921 Arthur and his new wife are living at 38 Shakespeare Street.
+The White Swan.
+Arthur is recorded as a Licenced Victualler and Alice as an assistant.
+Also living with them in the White Swan are Arthur's three eldest daughters: Kitty (Catherine)is an assistant.
+Violet is a waitress at The Park Hotel and Lily is in whole time education.
+Arthur's youngest daughter, Eileen is living at 9 Helen Street with Mary LINDSAY, Alice Donohue's sister.
+Alice's brother William Donohue and her sister Margaret Brennan are also living there along with Margaret's husband James.
+Eileen is attending St Peter's School and her parents are marked as NK (not known.
+Bernard (William Bernard) is living a few doors away at 4 Helen Street with an uncle, his father's brother, James Edgar Castle DEANS Along with James and his wife Esther are four of their children Elizabeth, Effie, Thomas and Milba and a boarder Alfred DUNSCOMBE.
+By all accounts the marriage between Arthur and his second wife was not a happy one and Arthur and Alice are living apart when the 1939 register was undertaken.
+Living with Arthur at The White Swan in 1939 are 2 of his daughters, Catherine (Kitty) and Lily and also his grandson Bernard HUGHES, son of Violet and Billy Hughes.
 Arthur died in 1944.
 His son Bernard was serving overseas in the RAF at the time.
 Probate was granted to his daughters Kitty and Lily.
 His effects amounted to £1691.12s.2d.
 The Licence for The White Swan passed to Kitty Deans.

 William Bernard Deans